adamtilson/adamtilson.github.io/lecture/lec-14/markdown.md

 # ENSE 350: Math for Software Eng.

-### Lecture 14: Iterative Methods: Solving Systems of Linear Equations
+### Lecture 14: Algorithms for Solving Systems of Linear Equations

 Adam Tilson, M.A.Sc., Engineer-in-Training